SalomonSmeke/gitBarf/README.md

 git status -> [clean]
 ```

-##sluuuuurp goes barfSlurp. it walks the direcotries gitBarf made and removes .git directories
+##sluuuuurp goes barfSlurp. it walks the directories gitBarf made and removes .git directories

 Example:
 A repo: *foo.git* has been gitBarf'd